lab-smile/domino-cli/README.md

 # DOMINO CLI

 Domino CLI is a tool for processing NIfTI (.nii or .nii.gz) files using [domino model](https://github.com/lab-smile/domino), batch processing is also supported.
-You can check out the full details of how this tool works here: [DOMINO-CLI Preview](https://youtu.be/mKeXWM--xyU?si=qF515j6gEzFtrNhX).
+You can check out the full details of how this tool works here: [Part 1](https://youtu.be/mKeXWM--xyU?si=qF515j6gEzFtrNhX) and [Part 2](https://youtu.be/7mawJzH-Ov0?si=nZOMhyur0Oy3_kAI).
 Check out the full playlist of these tools here: [DOMINO Playlist](https://youtube.com/playlist?list=PLqPrlYT4iwKz3cIxoZbAREwZJeOb8vU0G&si=q4dsc8M7lapy4RU3)

 ## Prerequisites